-Officers of the rank of substantive Colonel and above, wearing the scarlet tunic introduced in April, 1928, are to wear the sword belt underneath the tunic as prescribed for officers of those ranks in Dress Regulations for the Army, 1934, paragraph 20.
+Officers of the rank of substantive Colonel and above, wearing the scarlet tunic introduced in April, 1928, are to wear the sword belt under the tunic as prescribed for officers of those rank.
+Dress Regulations for the Army (Provisional) 1928, paragraph 25.